Klipper3d/klipper/docs/G-Codes.md

   - `NEXT`: If manual bed probing is enabled, then one can use this command to move to the next probing point during a BED_TILT_CALIBRATE operation.

+## Dual Carriages

+The following commands are available when the "dual_carriage" config section is enabled:
+- `SET_DUAL_CARRIAGE CARRIAGE=[0|1]`: This command will set the active
+  carriage.
+It is typically invoked from the activate_gcode and deactivate_gcode fields in a multiple extruder configuration.